Arthur Brown's killer jailed for life: 'All my daughter has of her father are stories'

 "I don't think that there is anything he or I could say to bring back this young man," he said.

-"It as a senseless killing, but there is a background to it, nothing ever happens in a vacuum.
+"It is a senseless killing, but there is a background to it, nothing ever happens in a vacuum.
 Why we have to resort to this type of violence is beyond me."